pjeby/tag-wrangler/README.md

 * Add the tag as a requirement (`tag:#whatever`) to the current search
 * Add an exclusion for the tag (`-tag:#whatever`) to the current search
 * Open a random note with that tag (if you have the [Smart Random Note](https://github.com/erichalldev/obsidian-smart-random-note/) plugin installed and enabled)
-* Collapse all tags at the same level in the tag pane
+* Collapse all tags at the same level in the tags view
-* Expand all tags at the same level in the tag pane
+* Expand all tags at the same level in the tags view

-Depending on the current state of the search and tag panes, some actions may not be available.  (e.g. expand and collapse are only available when the tag pane is showing tags in a hierarchy.)
+Depending on the current state of the search and tag views, some actions may not be available.  (e.g. expand and collapse are only available when the tags view is showing tags in a hierarchy.)

 **Please note**: renaming a tag is potentially an irreversible operation: you may wish to back up your data before beginning a rename.
 See the section on [Renaming tags](#renaming-tags) below for more information.